KTH-SML/level_set_toolchain/README.md

-# SML's Hamilton-Jacobi Reachability Analysis Toolchain
+# Hamilton-Jacobi Reachability Analysis Toolchain
 In this repository we introduce the toolchain for using _Hamilton-Jacobi Reachability_ through a combination of MATLAB and Python, allowing to solve for reachable sets of dynamical systems with strong guarantees.

 We compute reachable sets using the Level Set Method to solve the Hamilton-Jacobi-Isaacs (HJI) inequality, yielding us value functions whose zero sublevel set corresponds to your desired reachable set.